nuxeo/nuxeo-drive/docs/installer.md

 ### Installers

 Currently, only macOS and Windows are supported.
-There is no built-in support for installer on GNU/Linux.
+There is no built-in support for installer on GNU/Linux, only a universal binary (AppImage file).

 #### macOS